Sometimes, website projects fail.

 Try it.
 Your team and clients will be much more receptive to talking about failure before it happens then they will after it has happened.

 If we apply the same line of thinking as we did above, where we (somewhat morbidly) personify the project as a patient, it makes a lot of sense.
 Where we used to think The project is a patient.
 The patient is now dead.
 Oops.
 Why did it die?, we can instead be proactive: The project is a patient.
 It’s a healthy patient – but it might get sick.
 What might make it sick & how can we prevent that?
+Or maybe it doesn’t get prevented and the patient claim for Medical Negligence.

 This way, everyone gets to be a part of the solution – a problem solver.
 That’s a lot more fun.